LuKsSanX/logviewer_to_csv/README.md

 # logviewer_to_csv
-Python based converter to LogViewer files to csv
+LogViewer files converter to csv Python based